pusher/chatkit-swift/README.md

 ## Credits

 PusherChat is owned and maintained by [Pusher](https://pusher.com).
-It was originally created by [Hamilton Chapman](https://github.com/hamchapman).

 ## License

 PusherChat is released under the MIT license.
-See [LICENSE](https://github.com/pusher/chat-api-swift/blob/master/LICENSE.md) for details.
+See [LICENSE](https://github.com/pusher/chatkit-swift/blob/master/LICENSE.md) for details.